isomerpages/mlaw-marketingshopfront/_about-singapore/2-legal-system.md

-### <a name="post-independence-developments"></a> Post-Independence Developments
+  - title: Post-Independence Developments

-Although Singapore became independent on 9 August 1965, the ties between the judicial systems of Singapore and Malaysia were not severed until 1969.
+    content: <br>Although Singapore became independent on 9 August 1965, the ties between the judicial systems of Singapore and Malaysia were not severed until 1969.
 The Supreme Court of Judicature Act 1969, re-established the Supreme Court of Singapore, comprising the High Court, the Court of Appeal and the Court of Criminal Appeal.